sourcegraph/sourcegraph-public-snapshot/doc/user/automation.md

 Short overview:

 1. Create an `action.json` file that contains an action definition.
-1. _Optional_: See which over which repositories the action would run: `src actions scope-query -f action.json`
+1. _Optional_: See repositories the action would run over: `src actions scope-query -f action.json`
 1. Create a set of patches by executing the action over repositories: `src actions exec -f action.json > patches.json`
 1. Save the patches in Sourcegraph by creating a campaign plan based on these patches: `src campaign plan create-from-patches < patches.json`
 1. Create a campaign from the campaign plan: `src campaigns create -plan=<plan-ID-returned-by-previous-command>`